 The rules surrounding the ICC and its issue were originally detailed in resolution No. 14.
 This resolution was revised over time by the documents TRANS/SC.3/96 and TRANS/SC.3/13.
 In 1998 resolution 14 was replaced by resolution 40.
 The text of resolution 40 has also been revised a number of times and often as a result of requests from the EBA.
 The latest text of Resolution 40 is Rev. 4 which was adopted in October 2014.

 UNECE member countries can accept the resolution.
 The UNECE Working Party on Inland Water Transport publishes an annual report on the acceptance of its resolutions.
-The latest report is contained in document ECE/TRANS/SC3/2014/12r1e.
-The EBA has been advised that Resolution 40 is under consideration in Spain, however this is not confirmed by document ECE/TRANS/SC3/2014/12r1e.
+The EBA has been advised that Resolution 40 is under consideration in Spain, however this is not confirmed by the latest report.

 Using the ICC